Get up close to nature with our pick of the ten best wildlife sites across the UK, and let us know your own top British wildlife experiences below.

 The magnificent golden eagle breeds across the expansive hunting grounds of the Scottish Highlands and Islands, but is easiest to spot in western areas, such as the Isle of Mull, where the open moorland they favour stretches down to sea level.
 The island is also home to the rare white-tailed eagle (or sea eagle), Britain’s largest bird of prey, recently reintroduced following its extinction in the early twentieth century.
 Ranger-led walks are arranged by the island’s RSPB visitor centre between April and October to spot the beautiful birds, and chances are you will also catch sight of otters and deer.

 Boar-n again in the Forest of Dean

 Venture too far into the woods of the Forest of Dean and you might be in for a hairy surprise.
 Bar a short-lived reintroduction in the seventeenth century, wild boar were extinct in Britain from the 1200s until the 1980s, when farming of these master foragers began.
 Since then, there have been numerous escapes – and a handful of deliberate releases – and now significant breeding populations of wild boar have established themselves, notably on the Kent/East Sussex border and in the Forest of Dean.
-Destructive and occasionally aggressive, they’re not popular with everyone, though – the first cull took place in 2010 – so while you can.
+Destructive and occasionally aggressive, they’re not popular with everyone, though – the first cull took place in 2010 – so go find them while you can.